You are here

 What kind of records do I have to keep?

 Your records must include but are not limited to, attendance data, test and evaluation results, and immunization records.
-Such records may be requested by the school district that receives notification that the student is attending a home school program (22-33-104.5(3)(g), C.R.S.)
-School districts cannot request records without probable cause and must give fourteen days written notice.
+Such records may be requested by the school district that receives the letter of intent to homeschool (22-33-104.5(3)(g), C.R.S.)
+School districts cannot request records without probable cause and must give 14 days written notice.
 CRS 22-33-104.5 (3)(g): “Such records shall be produced to the school district that received the notification required by paragraph (e) of this subsection (3) upon fourteen days' written notice if the superintendent of said school district has probable cause to believe that said program is not in compliance with the guidelines established in this subsection (3)."

 What kind of test is my child required to take?
 Who pays for it?
 Where do I get the test?

-The student being home schooled must either take a nationally standardized achievement test when he/she reaches grades three, five, seven, nine, and eleven to evaluate academic progress, or a qualified person must evaluate the student's academic progress at the parent's expense.
-Contact an organization at Home School Resources, or check with the local school district to see if the student can be tested the same day public school students are tested.
-The district may charge you for any costs incurred.
-It is the parent's obligation to report the test or evaluation results to either the school district that receives the written notification for the home school student, or report the test or evaluation results to an independent or parochial school.
+The homeschool student must either take a nationally standardized achievement test when he/she reaches grades three, five, seven, nine, and eleven to evaluate academic progress, or a qualified person must evaluate the student's academic progress at the parent's expense.
+It is the parent's obligation to report the test or evaluation results to either the school district that receives the letter of intent to homeschool, or report the test or evaluation results to an independent or parochial school.

 * If the parent submitted the test or evaluation results to an independent or parochial school, the name of the school must be provided to the school district that receives written notification.
 (22-33-104.5(3)(f), C.R.S.)

-No. Home schooled students are required to take a nationally standardized test.
-However, if a parent or legal guardian requests it, a district shall permit a home schooled student to take the state assessment and provide the results of the assessment to the parent or legal guardian.
-The test is given only to home schooled students whose parents request that the child participate in the testing.
+No. Homeschooled students are required to take a nationally standardized test, not the state assessments.
+However, if a parent or legal guardian requests it, a district may permit a homeschooled student to take the state assessment and provide the results of the assessment to the parent or legal guardian.
+The test is given only to homeschooled students whose parents request that the child participate in the testing.
 (22-7-409 (III)(1.3)(b), C.R.S.)

 Is there a state diploma or can my child earn one from the district?

-No. The adult in charge of the program may graduate the student by simply issuing a diploma.
+No. The parent may graduate the student by simply issuing a diploma.
 However, taking the GED (High School Equivalency) is an option.

 Is there any funding available for home schooling?